key4hep/k4LCIOReader/README.md

 There are 2 modules in this project, k4LCIOReader and LCIOInput.

-### Submodule k4LCIOReader
+- Submodule LCIOInput: An algorithm wrapper of k4LCIOReader in Gaudi that can cooperate with k4FWCore.

-In this module, `k4LCIOReader` is a subclass that inherits from `podio::IReader`.
+- Submodule k4LCIOReader: In this module, `k4LCIOReader` is a subclass that inherits from `podio::IReader`.
 And it holds an instance of `LCIO::LCReader`.

 ![k4LCIOReader](k4LCIOReader.png)

-### Submodule LCIOInput

-An algorithm wrapper of k4LCIOReader in Gaudi that can cooperate with k4FWCore.

 ## Dependencies